klauspost/readahead/README.md

 # readahead
-Asynchronous readahead for Go readers
+Asynchronous read-ahead for Go readers

 This package will allow you to give any reader, and a separate goroutine will perform reads from your upstream reader, so you can request from this reader without delay.

-This is helpful for splitting an input stream into concurrent processing.
+This is helpful for splitting an input stream into concurrent processing, and also helps smooth out *bursts* of input or output.

+This should be fully transparent, except that once an error has been returned from the Reader, it will not recover.

+The readahead object also fulfills the [`io.WriterTo`](https://golang.org/pkg/io/#WriterTo) interface, which is likely to speed up `io.Copy` and other code that use the interface.

 [![GoDoc][1]][2] [![Build Status][3]][4]